-Summer School is the party's annual weekend of talks and discussion, and has been running for several decades.
-The weekend's talks are all on a particular theme (recently, these have included Gender And Power, The Environment and Money), and the event also includes an exclusive publication, exhibition and bookstall.
-In recent years, Summer School has been held at Fircroft, a residential college in Birmingham with its own accommodation and catering.
+Summer School is the party's annual weekend of talks and discussion, and has been held in the Midlands for several decades.
+The weekend's talks are all on a theme (recently, these have included Work, The Class Divide and Technology), and the event also includes an exclusive publication, exhibition and bookstall.
 The weekend always has a relaxed, friendly atmosphere, and is a great opportunity to meet and chat with others.